Brandon Pollard - (Player) Inducted 2018

 Raul was an original member of DC United and one of the most prolific scorers in the club’s history.
 He helped United capture two MLS Cup trophies, a US Open Cup Championship, and the Supporters’ Shield trophy.
 Raul is the club’s second all-time leading goal scorer with 44 goals in 68 games, and was the first player in MSL history to score a hat trick in post-season play, in game one of the 1996 Eastern Conference finals against Tampa Bay.
 That season he was DC United’s top goal scorer with 23 goals.
 He played six seasons in the MLS, three with United.
 Raul was inducted into DC United’s Hall of Tradition in September, 2009.

 While in high school, Amanda led her team to a State Championship and earned NSCAA All-America honors.
 At the University of Virginia, Amanda was selected for two All-America and four All-Atlantic Coast Conference awards, captained the squad to the 1991 NCAA Final Four, and was a finalist for the Herman Trophy.
 After college, she was a member of the US team that took third at the 1995 FIFA Women’s World Cup and was an alternate on the 1996 gold- medal winning Olympic team.
 She then played for the Washington Freedom, Atlanta Beat, and San Jose CyberRays.
 Amanda has also worked with the Women’s National Team, NCAA Soccer Rules Committee, US Soccer Board of Directors, and Presidential Council on Physical Fitness and Sports.
+Amanda was an Assistant Coach for Tony DiCicco's U20 team that won a World Cup in Chile in 2008.
 Amanda is currently the head coach of the UCLA Bruins.
 Eight months after being hired she led the team to the program's first-ever NCAA Championship.
 The Bruins have won two Pac-12 titles in a row, as well as an impressive record of 43-2-5.
-Amanda came to UCLA after 14 years as head coach for the the University of Southern Florida where her teams had a 203-83-26 record and made eleven NCAA Tournament appearances, four Atlantic Sun Tournament Championships, and four C-USA regular-season titles.
+Amanda came to UCLA after 14 years as head coach for the the University of Central Florida (UCF) where her teams had a 203-83-26 record and made eleven NCAA Tournament appearances, four Atlantic Sun Tournament Championships, and four C-USA regular-season titles.

 Ann was an original player with the McLean Grasshoppers team that competed in the inaugural season of WAGSL and went on to win 10 consecutive tournaments, including the Robbie, WAGS, and the Gothia Cup, in which she was named the tournament MVP.
 She was a three-year captain, MVP, and ALL-Met player in high school, where she was named the school’s Outstanding Female Athlete.
 As the University of Virginia had no varsity soccer team, Ann accepted a field hockey scholarship.
 She was selected to the first US Women’s National Soccer Team in 1984 and represented the country in the first international competitions in 1985 and 1986.
 As an adult, she won national championships in the 1986 Open Cup, three Over 30 Cups, and the 2006 Over 40 Cup.
 Ann has coached in WAGS for more than 25 years and is a member of the VYSA ODP and Academy coaching staffs.